Smith-Mundt Fails to Protect Americans from Fake News

 9:30 – Matt Armstrong shares has strategic communications approach to Facebook for U.S. Embassies.

-18:15 – Why broadcasting in Spanish in the United States is one of the easiest, most effective ways to convey public policy and conduct public affairs with Latin America, by leveraging foreign nationals and foreign media operating within the United States.
+18:15 – Why broadcasting in Spanish in the United States is one of the easiest, most effective ways to convey public policy and conduct public affairs with Latin America by leveraging foreign nationals and foreign media operating within the United States.

 24:25 – Social media engagement for government communicators debunked by Matt Armstrong.

 26:40 – Whether or not the U.S. Department of State will ever be adequately resourced to lead in global engagement online.
-Matt Armstrong grades the performance of senior advisor on innovation to secretary Clinton Alec Ross and the institutional hurdles that the U.S. Dept. of State will need to clear to practice successful global engagement in the social media age.
+Matt Armstrong grades the performance of senior advisor on innovation to Secretary Clinton Alec Ross and the institutional hurdles that the U.S. Dept. of State will need to clear to practice successful global engagement in the social media age.

 29:10 — End